 - Found in the fat of the nut of the African Shea tree (vitellaria paradoxa).

-- Has anti-inflammatory benefits and anti-cancer effects.
+- Has anti-inflammatory benefits.

 - Rich in antiflavones, stimulates collagen and has anti-inflammatory properties.